bgoldman/todo-backend-restify/README.md

 ## Documentation

-Run Algio to preview the API spec as you edit it, with hot reloading as you edit it
+Run Aglio to preview the API spec as you edit it, with hot reloading

 ```bash
 npm run preview-api-spec
 ```

-Run Markdown Preview to preview the README file as you edit it, with hot reloading as you edit it
+Run Markdown Preview to preview the README file as you edit it, with hot reloading

 ```bash
 npm run preview-readme